important info + tutorials

 4. Secure your pony.
 Wrap your elastic around your ponytail to secure your style in place.
 Wrap your pony with a small amount of hair from the underside of your ponytail and pin into place on the bottom of the pony.

-5. Finish the look.
+5. Fine-tune the look.
 Go back with a bristle teasing brush and a small amount of styling cream, wax stick or hairspray to smooth down baby hairs.
 If your dance calls for a bun, twist into bun and secure with hair net and pins.

-low slicked back ponytail & bun
+Mid-low slicked back ponytail & bun

 goodie elastic Hair ties